 And finally, I overcame a pretty significant fear of the circular saw, nail gun, and router.
 I wrote about what I learned about the saw here:

-I actually created a video while I had a go at welding too, but I haven’t decided if I should publish it.
-I am wearing Steel toe welding boots and shorts and I sound like an idiot when I replay it back.
+I created a video about cutting plywood with a circular saw and I sound like an idiot when I replay it back.
 I may publish if it would benefit some of you.
 After all, we already know that I have no shame (read about why on earth I have on a prom dress here).

 The blog itself has grown to 161 followers-thank you so much for joining the site and following along on my adventures in DIY!
 I appreciate each one of you more than you could know.